Morse theory

 In mathematics, specifically in differential topology, Morse theory enables one to analyze the topology of a manifold by studying differentiable functions on that manifold.
 According to the basic insights of Marston Morse, a typical differentiable function on a manifold will reflect the topology quite directly.
 Morse theory allows one to find CW structures and handle decompositions on manifolds and to obtain substantial information about their homology.

 Before Morse, Arthur Cayley and James Clerk Maxwell had developed some of the ideas of Morse theory in the context of topography.
 Morse originally applied his theory to geodesics (critical points of the energy functional on the space of paths).
 These techniques were used in Raoul Bott's proof of his periodicity theorem.

 The analogue of Morse theory for complex manifolds is Picard–Lefschetz theory.

 Basic concepts

 To illustrate, consider a mountainous landscape surface $M$ (more generally, a manifold).
 If $f$ is the function $M \to \mathbb{R}$ giving the elevation of each point, then the inverse image of a point in $\mathbb{R}$ is a contour line (more generally, a level set).
-Each connected component of a contour line is either a point, a simple closed curve, or a closed curve with a double point.
+Each connected component of a contour line is either a point, a simple closed curve, or a closed curve with double point(s).
 Contour lines may also have points of higher order (triple points, etc.), but these are unstable and may be removed by a slight deformation of the landscape.
 Double points in contour lines occur at saddle points, or passes, where the surrounding landscape curves up in one direction and down in the other.